-Here is an extensive description of the course Theory of Interpretation that I will present at ESSLLI 2022, in Galway, Ireland, August 8-12.
+Below is an extensive description of the course Theory of Interpretation that I will present at ESSLLI 2022, in Galway, Ireland, August 8-12.
 As a tool for the preparation of the first class I have cooked up a handsome, I hope, introduction to Natural Deduction.
 As an appetizer I have assembled a compilation of fragments from the work of Frege and Davidson, which one can find in my ESSLLI dropbox folder.
 If you want to gain access, please mail to email@example.com.

 (ed.
 Maria Aloni and Paul Dekker) Appeared in the series Cambridge Handbooks in Language and Linguistics.

 This paper advocates an indexical account of discourse reference, and provides a sound and complete deduction system for a (variable free) system of discourse representation and dynamic interpretation.
 Review of Symbolic Logic, in 2016.